thefaheemkhan/ML-Primer-101/README.md

-# ML Frameworks and Libraries - ( Scikit-Learn, Tensorflow, Keras, Pytorch )
+# Maths for Machine Learning - Linear Algebra, Statistics, Probability, calculus.
 This repository contains famous and most-used frameworks and libraries that are being used in ML and DL communities.
 (E.g. Scikit-Learn, Tensorflow, Keras, Pytorch).